Getting Started with the Solid MCP Server

 Option B — Use an access token

-For CrewAI, Workato, scripts, and any automated environment.
+Best for: CrewAI, Workato, CI/CD pipelines, scripts, and any non-interactive environment.

-Ask your Solid admin for a management key, then run this command to exchange it for an access token (JWT):
+Ask your Solid admin for a management key, then exchange it for a JWT:

 curl --location 'https://backend.production.soliddata.io/api/v1/auth/exchange_user_access_key' \